 Name of Principal Participant Title Veteran (Y/N) # of years of experience in position Résumé Attached (Y/N) 1.
-Anna M. Gonzales Director of Social Services N 3 Y 2.
-Jeannette Varnado Program Coordinator N 2 Y 3.
-Ed Sturdivant County Auditor N 15 N 4.
-Dwight Marshall Veteran Services Of- ficer Y 12 Y 5.
+Anna M. Gonzales Director of Social Services N 4 Y 2.
+Victor Ndando-Ngoo Program Coordinator N 1 Y 3.
+Ed Sturdivant County Auditor N 16 Y 4.
+Dwight Marshall Veteran Services Of- ficer Y 13 Y 5.
+Laeticia Peña Case Worker N 3 Y

-1. What are the roles and responsibilities of the Principal Participants listed in the table above as related to the Proposed Project?
-For example, a CFO may be listed as a principal participant, but the description should reference his/her role and responsibility to the Proposed Project.
+1. What are the roles, responsibilities, and qualifications of the Principal Participants listed in the table above as related to the Proposed Project?
+For example, if a CFO is listed as a principal participant, the description should reference his/her role, responsibilities, and qualifications as it relates to the Proposed Project.

-Principal Participant #1: Anna M. Gonzales will be responsible for the overall implementation of the project to include: staff training, budget, implementation, policy and procedures and program evaluation.
+Principal Participant #1: Anna M. Gonzales, MSW, is responsable for the overall implementation of the project to include: staff training, budget, implementation, policy and procedures and program evaluation.

-Principal Participant #2: Jeannette Varnado will be responsible for supervision of caseworker the day to day operations of the program.
+Principal Participant #2: Victor Ndando-Ngoo will be responsible for supervision of caseworker and the day to day operations of the program.

-Principal Participant #3: Ed Sturdivant will be responsible for payment of bills and to detect deficient controls, duplicated effort, extravagance, fraud, or non-compliance with laws, regulations, and management policies.
-Mr. Sturdivant has held the position of County Auditor for the past 15 years.
+Principal Participant #3: Ed Sturdivant will be responsible for payment of bills and to detect any deficient controls, duplicated effort, extravagance, fraud, or non-compliance with laws, regulations, and management policies.
+Mr. Sturdivant has held the position of County Auditor for the past 15 years (Note: the chart above says 16 years).

 He has a Bachelor's degree in Business Administration from Angelo State University and has been a certified Public Accountant since 1997.

 Principal Participant #4: Dwight Marshall currently serves as the Veteran Services Officer for Fort Bend County.
-He is a retired Marine and has served as the Veterans Services Officer for the past 10 years.
+He is a retired Marine and has served as the Veterans Service Officer for the past 13 years.